mhthread [options] +folder

 options accepted: [-debug] [-no-write] [-fast] [-lock]

 This will thread an MH folder.
-It re-orders the messages (as sortm(1) would
+It re-orders the messages (as sortm(1) would do), and annotates each one with a new header, "X-MH-Thread-Markup", which can be displayed by scan(1).

-Together, this results in the messages being displayed in ``threaded'' order, as
+Together, this results in the messages being displayed in "threaded" order, as in trn(1) or mutt(1).

 Sequences will be rewritten appropriately.
-The folder will also be ``packed'', as if 'folder -pack' had been run; see folder(1).
+The folder will also be "packed", as if 'folder -pack' had been run; see folder(1).

 Here's some sample output from scan(1), after threading the folder: